avijit-gos/covid-app/README.md

 API which I used in this React project is https://covid19.mathdro.id/api;

-Also I used som of the framwork:
+Also I used some of the framwork:
-1. axios: promise-based HTTP client that sports an easy-to-use API. for installing axios:
+1. axios: promise-based HTTP client that support an easy-to-use API. for installing axios:

 yarn add axios